FausSR/TallerRubyMooveIt/README.md

 ## Testing

-To test all the tests, run "rspec --pattern test/*.rb".
+To run all the tests, run "rspec --pattern test/*.rb".
 To test a specific class run the next command "rspec ./test/the_class_you_want_to_test.rb".
 For example "rspec .test/command_set_spec.rb".